 The third moment, Skewness, describes how a frequency-distribution may have one tail longer than the other.
 When the tail on the right is longer, that is called right-skewness, and the skewness value is positive in that case.
 For the actual frequency-distribution of Manilla annual rainfall, the Skewness is slightly positive: +0.268.
 (That is mainly due to one extremely high rainfall value: 1192 mm in 1890.)

 Kurtosis is the fourth moment of the distribution.
-It describes how the distribution differs from Normal by being higher or lower in its peak or its tails, as compared to its shoulders.
+It describes how the distribution differs from Normal by being higher or lower in its peak (but see the comments below) or its tails, as compared to its shoulders.

 As it was defined at first, a Normal Distribution had the kurtosis value of 3, but I (and Excel) use the convention “excess kurtosis” from which 3 has been subtracted.
 Then the excess kurtosis value for a Normal Distribution is zero, while the kurtosis of other, non-normal distributions is either positive or negative.

 Manilla’s total frequency distribution of annual rainfall has a Kurtosis of -0.427.
 As shown here (copied from an earlier post), I fitted a curve with suitably negative kurtosis to Manilla’s (smoothed) annual rainfall distribution.

 Karl Pearson invented the terms: platykurtic for (excess) kurtosis well below zero, mesokurtic for kurtosis near zero, and leptokurtic for kurtosis well above zero.

 The sketch by W S Gosset at the top of this page shows the typical shapes of platykurtic and leptokurtic curves.